What is a premium gold credit card and a platinum credit card?

 - Higher income.
 These cards often come with high annual membership fees and high interest rates that are geared toward high-net worth individuals who are able to pay their closing balance in full each month.

-Here are some other factors to consider when comparing gold and platinum cards:
+Here are some other factors to consider before you get gold and platinum cards:

 - Purchase rate.
 This is the interest rate charged on purchase transactions, which is very relevant if you habitually carry a balance on your credit card.
 This is not a real concern if you always settle your monthly statement in full.
 That’s because you don’t incur interest fees on your purchases.

 - Introductory interest rates.
 As part of a sign-up promotion, cards sometimes offer introductory interest rates that are substantially lower than their regular rates.
 This could be an especially important factor to consider when it comes to balance transfer promotions.
 Just remember to check how long the promotional rate is available and what it will revert to at the end of the honeymoon period.

 - Interest-free days.
 Most credit cards offer an interest-free period for purchases, which varies between 25 and 62 days per statement period.
 While interest-free days can help you avoid additional charges, they are only available if you pay your balance in full by the due date on each statement.
 Otherwise, interest will apply from the day you make a purchase.